 Together we opened a joint checking account and decided from day one that our financial future would be just that — a joint effort.
 With a marriage started on just a couple hundred in the bank, several Target gift cards, and little-to-no financial assistance from parents, we’ve been learning ever since to financially prepare ourselves as a couple.

-Fast-forward five years.
-We’ve now been out of school three years and both been working full time.
-We’ve paid off our school loans and will be adding a baby girl to our brood.
+Fast-forward six years.
+We’ve now been out of school four years and both been working full time.
+We’ve paid off our school loans and have added a baby girl to our brood.
 And while we’ve figured out the gist of managing our money, we still find ourselves in a love-hate relationship with “our freaking budget.”
 From saving money on diapers, to deciphering four-letter 401k-type words, to setting aside blow money for our guilty pleasures, we’re determined to grow our modest nest egg and document our journey along the way.